 Your dyslexic child most likely has troubles keeping historical facts in sequence.
 If you are reading a detailed and challenging book together with a lot of characters, a lot of historical facts, and just a lot going on, you might consider making a visual timeline.
 You and your child can create a timeline on a poster board that will chart these events.
 As you are reading the book together, you can both look on the timeline to keep dates, characters and events in prospective.

 In my home, learning is a shared responsibility between my dyslexic child and me.
 It is my child’s job to do his best, and my job to give him the support he needs.
-This includes, reading the book ahead of time so that I can prepare myself, provide assistance before, during and after the reading and model good comprehension strategies with my child.
-If you enjoyed reading my post today, you might also enjoy reading: Dyslexic Characters in Children’s Books
+This includes reading the book ahead of time so that I can prepare myself, provide assistance before, during, and after the reading, as well as modeling good comprehension strategies with my child.
+If you enjoyed reading my post today, you might also enjoy reading: